Azure/iot-edge-opc-publisher-v1/README.md

 With these options specified, OPC Publisher will read the configuration file `./pn.json`.
 The OPC Publisher's working directory is set to
 `/appdata` at startup and thus OPC Publisher will read the file `/appdata/pn.json` inside its Docker container.
-OPC Publisher's log file `publisher-publisher.log` (the default name) will be written to `/appdata` and the `CertificateStores` directory (used for OPC UA certificates) will also be created in this directory.
-To make these files available in the IoT Edge host file system the container configuration requires a bind mount volume.
-The `/iiotedge:/appdata` bind will map the directory `/appdata` (which is the current working directory on container startup) to the host directory `/iiotedge` (which will be created by the IoT Edge runtime if it doesn't exist).
+OPC Publisher's log file will be written to `/appdata` and the `CertificateStores` directory (used for OPC UA certificates) will also be created in this directory.
+To make these files available in the IoT Edge host file system, the container configuration requires a bind mount volume.
+The `/iiotedge:/appdata` bind will map the directory `/appdata` to the host directory `/iiotedge` (which will be created by the IoT Edge runtime if it doesn't exist).

 **Without this bind mount volume, all OPC Publisher configuration files will be lost when the container is restarted.**

-A connection to an OPC UA server using the hostname of the OPC UA server without a DNS server configured on the network can be achieved by adding an `ExtraHosts` configuration to the `HostConfig` object:
+A connection to an OPC UA server using its hostname without a DNS server configured on the network can be achieved by adding an `ExtraHosts` entry to the `HostConfig` section:

 ```
 "HostConfig": {